GiMattia/PyPLUTO/README.md

 ## Contributing

-If you have any questions, suggestions or find a bug, feel free to open an issue or Pull Request.
+If you have any questions, suggestions or find a bug, feel free to open an issue or fork the repository and create a pull request.
 Any contribution aimed at helping the PLUTO code community to have better plots with less efforts will be greatly appreciated.

+### Rules for Contributing

+- **We do not enforce any strict style convention for PyPLUTO contributions, as long as code maintains high readability and overall quality.**

+- If you are unsure on what style to use, please contact one of the administrators